modelcontextstandard/.github/profile/README.md

 No more wrappers, no more reimplementation or endless prompt engineering.
 Just configure and connect.

 ### ✅ Leverages Proven Protocols
-MCS avoids custom stacks and utilizes battle-tested statndards first like OpenAPI, REST, OAuth.
+MCS avoids custom stacks and utilizes battle-tested standards first like OpenAPI, REST, OAuth.
 This ensures better compatibility, more security, easier auditing and seamless integration into existing toolchains.

 ### ✅ No More Glue Code
 If your API already exists, why wrap it again?
 MCS connects directly to it.